fluttercandies/flutter_photo_manager/README.md

 You can create your own entity from raw data, such as downloaded images, recorded videos, etc.
-The created entity will shown as a corresponing resource on your device's gallery app.
+The created entity will show as a corresponding resource on your device's gallery app.

 ```dart